Playing with HexOS Part 1: losing my way, my mind and my pool

 Reading docs and missing search

 I start with the graphical guide I mentioned in the last post, which is here.
 It stops after the install on the machine and before set up so isn’t any help with this part.
-I got a bit distracted sending a message to the creator to suggest tweaks (basic instructions for switching off secure boot and being on the same LAN when setting up via the web interface).
+After getting a bit distracted suggesting tweaks to the docs, I headed back to the forum but can’t see a search feature.

-I then found search in the menu bar which was confusing to me, but it only took me a few minutes at least.
+I eventuallly found search in the main menu bar at the top – which was confusing to me, but it only took me a few extra moments to find I suppose!

 I did a search…